teckbootcamps/linux-foundation-coupon/README.md

 2. Add your desired course or certification to your cart.
 3. Enter the coupon code during the checkout process.
 4. Verify the discount and complete your purchase.

 ---

+### 3. What is the validity of the Linux Foundation coupons?

+Most coupons are valid for the month they are announced, and certification registrations are valid for one year from the date of purchase.

+---